apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 ---
 title: Scrape data using Python
 description: Learn how to scrape websites using Python and its Beautiful Soup library.
-Follow along the tutorial for analyzing the target page and creating a Python actor.
+Follow the tutorial to analyze the target page and create a Python actor.
 menuWeight: 3.91
 paths:
     - tutorials/scrape-data-using-python